 - Investigate the alleged violation: We can talk to you and potential witnesses, and we can collect documentary evidence to show you did not violate probation.

-- Examine the prosecution’s evidence: Our team can look over what information the prosecution is basing their accusations on.
+- Examine the prosecution’s evidence: Our team can look over what information the prosecution is basing its accusations on.
 This way, if their evidence has a weakness or was obtained illegally, we can use that against them.

 - Attend meetings: If possible, we can sit down with the judge and the prosecution and come to a satisfactory agreement without having to put you through the trouble and trauma of a hearing or a trial.